yeagerai/genlayer-cli/README.md

 ## Description

-The GenLayer CLI is designed to streamline the setup and local execution of the GenLayer simulator.
-This tool automates the process of downloading and launching the GenLayer simulator, making it easy to start simulating and testing locally with minimal setup.
+The GenLayer CLI is designed to streamline the setup and local execution of the GenLayer studio.
+This tool automates the process of downloading and launching the GenLayer studio, making it easy to start simulating and testing locally with minimal setup.

 ## Installation